Skip to content

 Program Schedule

-The program will take place May 6, 2022 at the University of Rochester Laboratory for Laser Energetics in Rochester, New York.
+The program will take place (2025 dates coming soon) at the University of Rochester River Campus in Rochester, New York.

 Moderator and Program Leader